Raj-1710/Rewaste-appllication/README.md

 # Rewaste-appllication
-Developed anAndroid Application on Flutter and Dart Code
+Developed an Android Application on Flutter and Dart Code